Once again, I trick Sue into believing that this is going to be a run-of-the-mill adventure.

 World’s End

-Large chunks of the first episode are taken up with an exasperated Sue moaning about how the TARDIS crew haven’t noticed a huge, ominous sign that warns the public against throwing dead bodies into the river.
-It’s the oddest thing in the episode by far, and yet it isn’t remarked upon by the characters for ages.
-It’s ridiculous but it could be worse.
-It could be a poster advertising Sugar Puffs.
+Large chunks of this episode are taken up with an exasperated Sue moaning about how the TARDIS crew haven’t noticed a huge, ominous sign that warns the public against throwing dead bodies into a river.
+It could be a lot worse.
+It could be a poster for Sugar Puffs.

 Sue: You’d have to be blind not to notice that sign!
 It’s moments like this that make me despair.
 Ian is practically staring at the bloody thing!

-By the time they do notice the poster, Sue’s patience has been exhausted and it takes an anachronistic looking spaceship to shake her out of her mood.
+It takes an anachronistic looking spaceship to shake my wife out of her mood.

 Sue: That’s a pretty good special effect, for its time.

 Shit.
 Shit.
 Shit.
-I’ve accidentally engaged the CGI replacement option on the DVD and she’s looking at a swanky flying saucer hovering over London instead of a pie-dish dangling from a piece of string.
+I’ve accidentally engaged the CGI replacement option on the DVD and she’s looking at a swanky, streamlined flying saucer hovering over London instead of a pie-dish dangling from a piece of string.
 Shit!

 Sue: It reminds me of something.

-Sue: I don’t know what these survivors have against the elephants, though.
+Sue: I don’t know what the survivors have against the elephants, though.

-Thankfully, and brilliantly, when a Dalek suddenly appears from beneath the Thames, Sue is taken completely by surprise.
+Thankfully, and rather brilliantly, when a Dalek rises out of the Thames, Sue can hardly believe her eyes.

 Me: Striking, isn’t it?

 Sue: Just a bit.
-So, would audiences back in 1964 have been shocked by that cliffhanger?
+Would audiences in 1964 have been shocked by that cliffhanger?

 Me: No. Not really.
-Everyone knew that the Daleks were going to turn up.
-The press was full of them and the BBC ran trailers with Daleks in them too.
+Everybody knew that the Daleks were coming back.
+The papers were full of them, and the BBC ran trailers with Daleks in them, too.
 They were massive.
-Here, take a look at the cover to the Radio Times for the week this episode aired.
-In fact, you are probably the only human being in existence to have seen this episode without the foreknowledge that they were going to be involved.
+Here, take a look at the cover to the Radio Times for the week the episode aired.
+In fact, you’re probably the only person on the planet who’s seen this episode and didn’t know they were going to turn up.

 Sue: Wow.
 I feel honoured.
-Am I supposed to have something startling original to say about it, then?
+Am I supposed to say something startlingly original about it, then?

 Me: If you like.

-Sue: Well, I’m not sure if anyone has ever asked this question before, but what the hell is a Dalek doing under the water?
+Sue: Well, I’m not sure if anyone has ever asked this question before, but what the hell is that Dalek doing under the water?

 The Daleks

-When the second episode of The Dalek Invasion of Earth begins, Sue immediately picks up on the Daleks’ new look (“Why have they got satellite dishes on their backs?”) and she is impressed when the episode goes to great lengths to tell her.
+Sue immediately questions the Daleks’ new look – “Why have they got satellite dishes on their backs?” – and she’s chuffed to bits when the episode goes to great lengths to explain this to her.

-Sue: The Doctor is very clever in the scene where he breaks out of the cell but he ruins it completely by running straight into a bunch of Daleks.
-He doesn’t take more than two steps.
+Sue: The Doctor is very clever in the scene where he breaks out of his cell, but he ruins it completely by running straight into a bunch of Daleks.
+He didn’t take more than two steps before he was caught.
 What a complete waste of time.
 They should remake these stories at half the length, they’d be so much better.

 One chink of light in the gloom is Tyler.
-Sue sees him as the Greg Preston of the group, and since we both were obsessed with the character for a while (“What would Greg do?”), she’s suddenly engaging with the rebels.
-I ask her what she makes of David.
+Sue sees him as the Greg Preston of the group, and since we were both obsessed with this character for a while (“What would Greg do?”), my wife is suddenly engaging with the rebels.

-Sue: He’s a bit wet.
-Not a great actor.
-Looks a bit like David Tennant crossed with Midge Ure.
+: He’s a bit wet.
+He’s not a great actor, and he looks like David Tennant crossed with Midge Ure.
 Why?
 Am I supposed to be impressed?

 Sadly, the battle against the Daleks at the heliport doesn’t fare much better.

 Sue: The direction is appalling.
 It’s a complete mess.
-Whoever it is, they are biting off more than they can chew.
+Whoever’s responsible for this is biting off more than they can chew.

 Day of Reckoning

-I know I shouldn’t attempt to guide Sue’s responses to these episodes, but on this occasion I simply can’t help myself.
+I know I shouldn’t attempt to guide Sue’s responses to these episodes, but on this occasion I just can’t help myself.

-Me: Alright?
-Alright?
+Me: All right?
+All right?
 It’s the Daleks on Westminster Bridge!
 What more do you want?

 Sue: Less bongos would be nice.

 Me: Is that all you have to say?
-BONGOS?!
+Less bongos?!

 Sue: Calm down, calm down.
 It’s pretty good.
-But what’s with all the graffiti scrawled all over the monuments?
-Are they like an intergalactic Bansky or something?
+But what’s with the graffiti scrawled on the monuments?
+Are the Daleks an intergalactic Banksy or something?

-Me: Surely you must be impressed by the scenes of the Daleks patrolling a deserted London?
-When the new series did this they had to be content with Daleks gliding up and down the suburbs of Cardiff.
+Me: Surely you must be impressed by these scenes of the Daleks patrolling a deserted London.
+When the new series did this, they had to be content with Daleks gliding up and down the suburbs of Cardiff.
 They didn’t go anywhere near Nelson’s Column.

 Sue: Yes, but did they use bongos?

-Me: Don’t you think it’s very WWII?
+Me: Don’t you think it’s very World War II?
 Look, the Daleks are giving a Nazi salute.
-You have to remember that a lot of the production crew, not to mention the audience, would have lived through the War.
-It’s been less than twenty years.
+You have to remember that a lot of the production crew, not to mention the audience, would have lived through that war.
+It’s been less than 20 years.
 The parallels are entirely intentional.
-It’s a classic “what if the Nazis won” parable.
+It’s a classic ‘what if the Nazis won’ parable.

-Sue: Steady on, it’s not exactly Schindler’s List.
+Sue: Steady on, love, it isn’t exactly Schindler’s List.

 The End of Tomorrow

-Sue: Yes, the dials on the bomb are suddenly the other way around.
+Sue: Yes, the dials on the bomb are suddenly the wrong way round.

 Blimey, she’s right, you know.
-I’d never noticed that before.
-I was probably too busy noticing that William Hartnell isn’t really William Hartnell.
+I’ve never noticed that before.
+I’ve probably been too busy spotting that William Hartnell isn’t really William Hartnell.

 Sue: He’s gone on holiday again?
-We’re only a few weeks into the second series, couldn’t he have waited a bit longer before going to Spain?
-And are you sure that pouring acid over a bomb is a good idea?
+We’re only a few weeks into the second series; couldn’t he have waited a little bit longer before flying off to Spain?
+And are you sure pouring acid over a bomb is a good idea?
 Really?

 Sue: It certainly feels expensive.
-The outdoor location work and all those extras can’t have been cheap.
-But it’s just not doing anything for me.
+The outdoor location work and all these extras can’t have been cheap.
+But it’s not doing anything for me.
 The Robot Men are rubbish.
-By the time he gets his gun out, you would be miles away.
+By the time they get their guns out, you could be miles away.

-It’s not all bad news: Sue adores Barbara in full-on action mode as she mows down a Dalek whilst driving a bus, and she also admits that the thought of escaped zoo animals breeding in the sewers is a horrific one.
+It’s not all bad news.
+Sue adores Barbara when she mows down a Dalek with a bus, and she admits that the idea of escaped zoo animals breeding in the sewers is pretty horrific, too.

 Sue: Here comes the cliffhanger.
 Hang on a minute, that’s a baby crocodile!
 That couldn’t bite your little toe off!

-It’s not even the cliffhanger.
-It’s as if they didn’t have the balls to go through with it.
-Instead, we are subjected to a full-on close-up of the Slyther.
+It isn’t even the cliffhanger.
+It’s as if they didn’t have the balls to go through with it, so we’re subjected to a full-on close-up of the Slyther instead.

 Sue: I take it all back.
 Bring back the baby crocodile.